pisv/gethandly.wiki-playground/Step-One.md

 We provide a test fragment called `org.eclipse.handly.examples.basic.ui.tests` in the [Step Zero repository](https://github.com/pisv/gethandly.0).
-It is probably a good idea to check this fragment out into your workspace if you have not done so already and use it as a starting point for writing tests for the model.
+It is probably a good idea to check this fragment out into your workspace and use it as a starting point for writing tests for the model.

 The `workspace` folder of this fragment contains some set-up data for tests -- just a few predefined projects for you to run tests against.
 To use this data,